msquared-au/dockrsync/README.md

   the volume is mounted and specifies the docker volume to mount.

 * No testing has been done with paths or other arguments that contain spaces;
-  most likely, it will break;
+  most likely, it will break.

 ## Other ideas